Ion Heliade Rădulescu: Italian influence

 A second period in Heliade's linguistic researches, inaugurated when he adopted Étienne Condillac's theory that a language could be developed from conventions, eventually brought about the rejection of his own earlier views.
-By the early 1840s, he postulated that Romanian and Italian were not distinct languages, but rather dialects of Latin, which prompted him to declare the necessity of replacing Romanian words with "superior" Italian ones.Măciucă, p.XIX–XX One of his stanzas, using his version of the Romanian Latin alphabet, read:
+By the early 1840s, he postulated that Romanian and Italian were not distinct languages, but rather dialects of Latin, which prompted him to declare the necessity of replacing Romanian words with "superior" Italian ones.Măciucă, pp. xix–xx One of his stanzas, using his version of the Romanian Latin alphabet, read:

 Approximated into modern Romanian and English, this is: